 Proverbs

-1:7 The fear of YASHUWAH is the beginning of knowledge: but fools despise wisdom and instruction.
+1:7 The fear of YHWH is the beginning of knowledge: but fools despise wisdom and instruction.

 Proverbs